superdurable/iwf/docs/WorkflowStateOptions.md

 }

 func (b executeApiFailRecoveryWorkflowState1) GetStateOptions() *iwfidl.WorkflowStateOptions {
-	options := iwf.NewWorkflowStateOptionsExtension(nil).SetProceedOnExecuteFailure(undoDebitState{}, nil)
+	options := iwf.NewWorkflowStateOptionsExtension(nil)
+                      .SetProceedOnExecuteFailure(undoDebitState{}, nil)

-	options.ExecuteApiRetryPolicy = &iwfidl.RetryPolicy{...} // make sure the retry duration is less than the workflow timeout so that recovery state has a chance to run
+        // make sure the retry duration is less than the workflow timeout so that recovery state has a chance to run options.ExecuteApiRetryPolicy = &iwfidl.RetryPolicy{...}
 	return options
 }